-Immigration Ban Suspended In Part By Federal Courts; Refugee Deportation Halted
+Immigration Ban Suspended In Part By Federal Courts — Refugee Deportation Halted

 “There is imminent danger that, absent the stay of removal, there will be substantial and irreparable injury to refugees, visa-holders, and other individuals from nations subject to the January 2 7, 2017 Executive Order”

 The court’s ruling was on a habeas corpus petition filed on behalf of Hameed Khalid Darweesh and Sameer Abdulkhaleq Alshawi.
 The pair were detained by Customs and Border Patrol when they landed at JFK airport in New York City.
-Darweesh had been granted a visa after many years of working with the US military in Iraq as an interpreter and engineer.
+Darweesh had been granted a visa after many years of working with the U.S. military in Iraq as an interpreter and engineer.
 Alshawi was coming to join his wife and son in the United States who had been granted visas after performing similar services.

 Signed judge's order.
 No refugees are going to be immediately deported pic.twitter.com/sbfaG7DBt0